Another question that comes up frequently on Facebook and other groups is, "what code rail should I use?"

 The rest of the rail on the westbound main track from Boston to Woodlawn is 130 lb. or 132 lb. rail.
 Some sections of the eastbound main are 140 lb. rail, much of it welded.

-So the Shoreline is 132 lb. rail, or a close match to Code 83.
-The Maybrook Line is also 130 lb. rail.
-So it seems that the old standard of "Code 83 for the main tracks" holds true.
+If the Shoreline is 132 lb. rail, or a close match to Code 83 and the Maybrook Line is 130 lb. rail, it seems that the old standard of "Code 83 for the main tracks" holds true.

 Or does it?